jcreedcmu/score-editor/doc/agda/README.md

 In here is a bunch of agda mumbling about various things tangentially related to category theory or FRP or whatever.

-Four main categories of ideas:
+Five main categories of ideas:

+## HoTT thoughts

+	Contractible.agda

+The pushout of a span of contractible types is contractible.

 ## Cache types